 - “They really have provided an interface to this world of data transformation that works.
 It’s intuitive, it’s easy to deal with and when it gets a little too confusing for us, Xplenty’s customer support team will work for an entire day sometimes on just trying to help us solve our problem, and they never give up until it’s solved.”
 Dave Schuman – CTO and Co-Founder, Raise.me.

-- Kafka: A leading technology that streams real-time data pipeline.
+- Kafka: A leading technology that streams real time data pipelines.

 - Storm: An open-source computational system for processing data streams.